-Is there something that you guys have always talked about doing "some day"?
+Is there something that you guys have always talked about doing "someday"?
 Make your anniversary the day you finally do it.
-Put all the plans in place now, so you can surprise your spouse with a new adventure.
+Put all the plans in place now so that you can surprise your spouse with a new adventure.
 It doesn't have to be anything big or expensive; it just needs to be something new to shake up your routine and get you planning more adventures.

 04 of 07

 Have a home improvement project that you never seem to get around to?
 Work together to knock it out.
 It'll give you an excuse to spend quality time together, and you'll remember your anniversary every time you see the finished project.